Creativity Unleashed: An Online Writing Workshop

 In this workshop, we will partake in four transformative activities that will enable us to unleash ourselves and create.
 Whether you have an itch to paint, a desire to snap photos, a book that’s ready to be written, or a business idea that you can’t stop thinking about, this workshop will help you open the door and surprise yourself by the magic that you’re holding within.

-- Recover our creativity through four innovative activities
+- Unlock our creativity through four innovative writing activities

 - Learn basic tools to get our creative juices flowing